niudong1001/toolkits/.github/ISSUE_TEMPLATE/problem-solution.md

 ---

-**Describe the question**
+**Describe the problem**
 A clear and concise description of what the problem is.

-**Describe the solution**
+**Demonstrate the solution**
-Describe how to solve the problem mentioned above in detail(please declare the specific os environment if possible).
+Describe how to solve the problem mentioned above in detail, if possible you can:
+- add key code
+- add some screenshots
+- declare the specific os environment

 **Additional context**
 Add any other context about the problem here.